-Considering the existing problems and needs of the local residents, the Blue Gold program has considered the following interventions for rehabilitation of Polder 28/2:
+Considering the existing problems and needs of local residents, the Blue Gold program has considered the following interventions for rehabilitation of Polder 28/1:

-• Re-sectioning along the existing embankment:
+• Re-sectioning of embankment

 Re-sectioning works along the peripheral embankment is proposed to be carried out in the selected locations which are found damaged.
 The proposed crest width is 4.27m, with side slopes of 1(V): 3(H) on river side and 1(V): 2(H) on country side.
 The design elevation of the crest of the embankment is at 4.27 m +PWD (above Mean Sea Level).
 A total of 3.00 km of embankment will be re-sectioned.